|Quick Facts: Hydrologists|

 Hydrologists need at least a bachelor’s degree for entry-level positions; however, some workers begin their careers with a master’s degree.

-Employment of hydrologists is projected to grow 7 percent from 2014 to 2024, about as fast as the average for all occupations.
+Employment of hydrologists is projected to grow 5 percent from 2019 to 2029, faster than the average for all occupations.
 Population growth and environmental concerns are expected to increase demand for hydrologists.

 Explore resources for employment and wages by state and area for hydrologists.